ksolov/test-shopping-web-application/README.md

 Should	has	"Sign	up"	bu.on	and	3	fields:	email,	password	and	password confirm.
 When	user	presses	"Sign up"	button,	app	should	validate	email	field.
-As	well	as password	and	password	confirm	should	be	iden=cal.
-Error	message	should	be shown	on	the	top	of	the	page,	if	validaton	failed.
+As	well	as password	and	password	confirm	should	be	identical.
+Error	message	should	be shown	on	the	top	of	the	page,	if	validation	failed.
 If	email	and	password	are	corrected,	auth	info	should	be	stored	in	the	local storage.
 Password	should	be	stored	as	hash.